tonesoutherland/code-help/README.md

     - `git remote add <remote-name> https://github.com/<username>/<repo-name>.git`
     - `git fetch <remote-name> <branch-name-source>:<branch-name-target>`
     - `git checkout <branch-name>`
-- note: add the remote to the users repo, NOT the repo with branch
+- note 1: add the remote to the users repo, NOT the repo with branch
+- note 2: the branch name must be different (unsure why)

 ### Test code from a PR
 - when a co-worker submits a PR and you want to pull and test, but from the PR branch in Github, instead of the co-workers direct repo